GlobalSign Blog

 Edge (v.16)

-Bad news for Edge users - there is currently no way to view certificate details using the browser.
+Not such good news for Edge users - there is currently no way to view certificate details using the browser.
 While some information from the certificate is displayed if you click the padlock, including the Root CA the certificate chains up to and some of the subject information, there is unfortunately no way to view the full certificate path or other details such as validity period, signing algorithms, and Subject Alternative Names (SANs).
 We hope Microsoft adds this functionality into future versions, but until then, here's how to view the information they do include.

 1. Click the padlock to view some information from the certificate.